Chainsaws in popular culture: Sports

 The Portland Timbers soccer team's mascot, Timber Joey, cuts off a slab of wood from the team's victory log using a chainsaw after each Timbers home goal.
 The players who scored the goal get to keep the slice of wood.

+Politics

+In the campaign leading to the 2023 presidential elections in Argentina, candidate Javier Milei made heavy use of a chainsaw as a metaphor for public spending cuts, a key proposal of his bid for office.

+In 2025 Elon Musk was gifted a chainsaw during a public event as a symbol for the United States Department of Government efficiency he was heading at the time.
+During the event, he nicknamed the saw the "Chainsaw for Bureaucracy".

 Relation to reality

 Despite their substantial ability to inflict damage on living creatures, real-life chainsaw attacks and murders are uncommon.
 This likely is due to their heavy, unwieldy weight, loud noise, risk of user injury, and high price compared to other potential close-quarters weapons, although those same drawbacks make them weapons with a formidable value of intimidation.